OsbornePro/NovaKey-Daemon/README.md

 ### Security Review Invited

-NovaKey v3 uses ML-KEM-768 + HKDF + XChaCha20-Poly1305 with per-device secrets and replay / rate-limit controls.
+NovaKey-Daemon v3 uses ML-KEM-768 + HKDF + XChaCha20-Poly1305 with per-device secrets and replay / rate-limit controls.
 The protocol and threat model are documented in PROTOCOL.md and SECURITY.md.

 If you find issues, please follow the disclosure process in SECURITY.md – we’re actively looking for feedback on: